Milan Sekera

-Milan Sekera (born 14 February 2002) is a Slovak footballer who plays for OFK Dynamo Malženice as a right back.
+Milan Sekera (born 14 February 2002) is a Slovak footballer who plays for 2.
+Liga club OFK Dynamo Malženice as a right back.

 Club career

 When Sekera was 15 years old he went on trial at Juventus FC.

 Sekera made his professional Fortuna Liga debut for Spartak Trnava against MŠK Žilina on 14 June 2020.
 He came on as a substitute in the 81st minute, but was not able to make an impact in a 2–1 loss.

 Altogether he made 3 appearances for Spartak before joining FC Slovan Galanta.

 In 2025, Sekera joined 2.
 Liga club OFK Dynamo Malženice.
 He made his debut in a 2–1 win against OFK Baník Lehota pod Vtáčnikom, starting the match and playing until the 54th minute.